rowanmekawy/bank_managment/README.md

 - [Django REST Framework](https://www.django-rest-framework.org/): A powerful and flexible toolkit for building Web APIs.
 - **Vue.js**: A progressive JavaScript framework used for building user interfaces.
 In this project, Vue.js is used to create dynamic and interactive components for the web application for user's Loan Payment.
 - Swagger: Used for API documentation.

+## Additional Features

+- **Throttling:** Implemented throttling to limit the number of requests to the API, enhancing the security and performance of the application.
+- **Atomic Transactions:** Used Django's `@transaction.atomic` decorator to ensure that database transactions are atomic, providing data integrity and consistency.
+- **Logging:** Integrated logging throughout the application to track important events and errors, aiding in debugging and monitoring.

 ## Installation
 Follow these steps to set up and run the project locally.